dr-costas/myscreen_files/README.md

 ## Intro

-This is a git repository to hold the settings files for GNU screen.
-It contains three different branches;
+This is a branch of the git repository with the settings files for GNU screen, focused on the macOS.
+The difference from the main branch, is that here there are two extra files:

-  1. One that is generic (main)
-  2. One that is specific to macOS (macos)
-  3. And one that is specific to Linux clusters, using SLURM manager (slurm)

-The difference of these three branches is that they contain a different `screenrc` file.
-Additionally, the `macos` and `slurm` branches, contain some extra files to be used with the `backtick` command of GNU Screen.

-The `README` file at each branch, offers detailed information about the peculiarities of the branch.
+1. File `currently_playing.scpt` that is used to get the currently playing info from Music app
+2. File `get_music_song`, that calls the `currently_playing.scpt` file, and processes the output

+The file `get_music_song` is called from an extra `backtick` directive in the `screenrc` file, and the result is printed at the hardstatus line.

 ## Table of contents